South Carolina's Bald Eagles - Biology

 Bald eagles select large trees with an open limb structure for nesting and are usually located on the forest/marsh ecotone within one km (0.62 miles) of open water.

-Large trees allow for stick nests ranging in diameter from 4 to 6 feet and 3 feet deep to be supported for many years without falling.
+Large trees allow for stick nests that are 4 to 6 feet in diameter and 3 feet tall to be supported for many years without falling.
 This nest size may also reduce fratricide or premature fledging.
 The open limb structure provides easy access and a clear view of foraging habitat.
 Nesting habitats initially selected by eagles usually have limited disturbance, although eagles are showing remarkable adaptability when confronted with moderate habitat alterations, often due to expanded development in established territories.
 Seventy-nine percent of eagle nests are in live pine trees.
 Eagles also nest in live cypress and dead trees.

 Trees suitable for perching and future nesting sites are also important components of stable nesting territories.
 Fresh, brackish and marine habitats provide suitable foraging sites and include open water, marsh and riverine types.
 Prime habitats are characterized by having shallow, slow moving water with abundant fish and waterfowl.
 Preferred sites have suitable perch and roost sites with minimal disturbance.
 Large manmade reservoirs in South Carolina have provided 240,000 ha (592,800 acres) of new inland eagle foraging habitat.
 Concentrations of eagles may be found below hydroelectric dams where they forage on injured fish.
 Impounded marsh managed for waterfowl is preferred foraging and nesting habitat.